Rey Valera

-Reynaldo Valera Guardiano (/tl/; born March 4, 1954), better known as Rey Valera, is a Filipino singer, songwriter, music director, film scorer, and television host.
+Reynaldo Valera Guardiano (/tl/; born May 4, 1954), better known as Rey Valera, is a Filipino singer, songwriter, music director, film scorer, and television host.
 He wrote and produced songs that were recorded by various singers, most notably Sharon Cuneta.
 Valera is regarded as one of the pillars and icons of Original Pilipino Music (OPM).
 He was a judge on the singing contest Sing Galing!
 (2021).
 Valera was also a former head judge of the singing contest segment "Tawag ng Tanghalan" in the variety noontime show, It's Showtime (2016–2021).
-He has distant relatives in New Zealand, with the last name Del Rosario.

 Career

 Valera started his recording career in 1977 after becoming a band member from a group called Electric Hair Band for seven years.
 He waxed his first single as a solo singer – songwriter with the song "Ako si Superman", which he wrote supposedly for Rico J. Puno.
 His former boss at Vicor Records gave him the opportunity to sing his song and at the same time hired him as one of Vicor's in-house producers.
 Valera wrote the song "Mr. D.J." and "Kahit Maputi na ang Buhok Ko" for Sharon Cuneta as part of the album DJ's Pet, released in 1978.

 Valera also made songs for other artists such as Rico Puno's "Sorry Na, Pwede Ba", "Daigdig Ng Ala-ala"; Geraldine's "Pangako"; Pol Enriquez' "Ayoko na Sa 'Yo" and many more.
 While he made songs for his peers, he made albums for himself such as Naaalala Ka, Rey Valera Vol. 2, Walang Kapalit, Hello, The Rey Valera Christmas Album, Gabay Mo Ako, Rey Valera's Greatest Hits Vol. 1, Rey Valera's Greatest Hits Vol. 2, Pirapirasong Ala-ala, Sa Kabila Ng Lahat, Kung Sakaling Iibig Muli, FM Ka, AM Ako, Home Sweet Home, Ang Mahalaga, etc. Most of these albums made golds and platinums.

 Recently, Vicor Music Corporation compiled Valera's recorded songs in their library in a 4-disc album entitled, Walang Kapalit, as part of Vicor's 40th anniversary.

 He was finally inducted to the Philippines Eastwood City Walk of Fame in 2009.

-He won the MYX Magna Award 2015 in the recent 2015 MYX Music Awards.
+He won the MYX Magna Award 2015 in the 2015 MYX Music Awards.